yunusyurtturk/BNO055SensorPad/README.md

 # BNO055SensorPad
 A CLI/C++ form application.
 BNO055 Data Viewer and more

-I didn't intent to design this app to be public, it is just a tool for my experiment/hobby projects.
+I didn't intent to share this codebase publicly, it was just a tool for my experiment/hobby projects.

-It is difficult but If you are really passionate and dedicated:

-You can find some time series analysis code implementations like:
+It is difficult but If you are really passionate and dedicated, you can find some time series analysis code implementations like:
 - dynamic time warping (DTW),
 - symbolic aggregate approximation (SaX)
 - Complementary Filter